vespa-engine/sample-apps/examples/operations/multinode-HA/gke/README.md

 vespa-query-container-1   1/1     Running   0          2m41s
 ```

-At this point, all pods are started.
+At this point, all pods should be running.
-The Vespa Application Package is not yet deployed, so none of the Vespa services are running.
+The Vespa [application package](https://docs.vespa.ai/en/application-packages.html) is not yet deployed,
+so none of the Vespa services are running.
 Deploy the application package:
 ```
-$ kubectl port-forward pod/vespa-configserver-0 19071:19071
+$ kubectl port-forward pod/vespa-configserver-0 19071
 ```
 ```
-$ zip -r - . -x "img/*" "scripts/*" "pki/*" "tls/*" README.md .gitignore "config/*" | \
+$ zip -r - . -x README.md "config/*" | \
   curl --header Content-Type:application/zip \
   --data-binary @- \
   http://localhost:19071/application/v2/tenant/default/prepareandactivate